FarmBot-Docs/farmbot-genesis/v1.6/bom/drivetrain/bearing.md

 ---
 title: "Bearing"
 slug: "bearing"
-description: "Two of these stainless steel rubber sealed ball bearigns are pre-assembled in each V-wheel."
+description: "Two of these stainless steel rubber sealed ball bearings are pre-assembled in each V-wheel."
 price: $0.00
 quantity:
   standard: 60